 Schedule Short Workouts:

 Most people abandon fitness during the holidays because they feel that going to the gym or exercising interrupts their day.
 Fitness should never interrupt you schedule; rather, it should be convenient and fun.
-From a quick 15-minute HIIT (high-intensity interval training) workout at home, to a friendly game of basketball at the gym, to a holiday ice skating session in your area, fitness can come in many forms and should not be neglected.
+Be it a quick 15-minute HIIT (high-intensity interval training) workout at home, a friendly game of basketball at the gym, or a holiday ice skating session in your area, fitness can come in many forms and should not be neglected.

 Make Fitness Fun:

 Exercise should not be a punishment!
-You have to look forward to your workouts, as opposed to dreading them.
+You have to look forward to your workouts, as opposed to dreading them or increasing stress levels because of them.
 Most people are with family during the holidays, so try to schedule group events that involve some sort of exercise.
 Alternatively, you may find it fun to escape the family and go for a solo mission to the gym.
 It can also be beneficial to find an accountability partner to keep each other on track during the holidays.

 If you can find time to watch your favorite shows at night, you can find time to fit exercise into your daily schedule.
 The beauty of it is that you don’t have to carve out a huge time slot to do so.
 There are many at-home exercise routines that won’t inconvenience you whatsoever.
 Better yet, kill two birds with one stone by exercising and watching your shows at the same time!
 Set up and exercise bike in front of the TV and start pedaling!